 Her resume also includes work at various MLB youth academies and an internship with the Major League Baseball corporate office.

-The Boston Red Sox, the last MLB team to integrate in 1959, has a longstanding reputation as being a racially intolerant town.
-There’s been a documented history of Black players being called the N-word and having peanuts thrown at them as recently as Adam Jones in 2017.
+The Boston Red Sox, the last MLB team to integrate in 1959, has a longstanding reputation as being a racial boiling pot for players of color.
+There’s been a documented history of Black players being called the N-word and having peanuts thrown at them by fans as recently as Adam Jones in 2017.

 The trading of MVP and World Series champion Mookie Betts (the best AA player in the game) and former MLB player Torii Hunter revealing that he had a no-trade clause to Boston because he experienced repeated derogatory racial abuse from the fans, didn’t do anything to help the city’s rep.